This Lettuce Soup Recipe is a delicious way to eat your greens!

 - 1 cup chicken broth

 - Salt and pepper to taste

-- Add lettuce one handful at a time, stirring each until wilted before adding the next.
+- Add lettuce one handful at a time, stirring each until is wilted before adding the next.
 Simmer for 5 minutes.
 Season to taste with salt and pepper.
-Remove from heat and wait 2-3 minutes to cool slightly.
+Remove from heat and let cook for 2-3 minutes.

-- Ladle into serving bowls and top with a dollop of Greek yogurt and chiffonade-cut lettuce leaves if desired.
+- Ladle into serving bowls and top with a dollop of Greek yogurt and chiffonaded lettuce leaves if desired.